tomhendra/courses/10-learning-to-learn/README.md

 - Systems are better than goals.
 - Success in life usually comes from skills obtained, but also luck.
 - Systems can become habits.
-- Goal is a rigid objective, system is a way to do something regularly with the expectation of improvement.
+- A goal is a rigid objective, a system is a way to do something regularly with the expectation of improvement.
 - Systems allow us to be flexible and adapt to luck events.
-- Goals better for shorter term, systems better for longer term.
+- Goals are better for shorter term, systems are better for longer term.

 ### 6.11.
 Power of the Senses